webtoknow/web-dev-security-lab/README.md

 7. [Insecure Dependencies & Configuration](slides/01-07-insecure_dependencies_and_configuration.md)

    This lecture examines Insecure Dependencies and Configuration, a critical security issue in software development.
 It emphasizes the need for secure dependencies and configurations, common oversights, and their potential repercussions.
-Exercises include identifying and exploiting these flaws in Juice shop safe context.
+Exercises include identifying and exploiting these flaws in Juice Shop safe context.

 8. [Software & Data Integrity Failures](slides/01-08-integrity_failures.md)